-For those of us who live amidst real life stressors like work, other people, and life’s expectations, then sitting still without thoughts would be near impossible.
-Meditation is not about achieving stillness of any kind.
-Meditation focuses on an intention, instead of an outcome.
+For those of us who live amidst real life stressors like work, other humans, and life’s expectations, then sitting still without thoughts would be near impossible.
+Meditation is not about achieving a goal.
+Instead, it focuses on an intention, such as stilling the mind.
+This is a process and a practice, not an outcome.
 Meditation is about becoming the observer of your thoughts, not getting rid of thoughts.
-Meditation is about learning how to quiet the mind, not suddenly going into a trance.
-In fact, in the spiritual community, the “trance” is what we consider our warped perspective when we’re not present.
+Meditation is about developing ways to quiet the mind, not suddenly entering a trance.
+In fact, in the Buddhist community, the “trance” is what we consider our warped perspective when we’re not present.
 When meditation becomes a regular practice, we learn how to move away from that trance.
-We can find a quieter mind, fewer thoughts, and even a deep mental state.
+We can find a quieter mind, fewer thoughts, and even a calm mental state.
 Those are natural consequences of regular meditation.

-To meditate, we simply set an intention to seek some level of stillness of mind.
+To meditate, we simply seek some level of stillness of mind.
 We embrace curiosity, not judgement.
 We detach from outcome.
-We become the observer.
+We become the gentle witness of the mind.
 We just observe our thoughts and the emotions attached to those thoughts.
 We separate ourselves from our thoughts, so we don’t turn them into chains of thoughts or stories, in which we are trapped.
 We repeat this separation process over and over.
-This is a practice.
+This is the practice.

 As we meditate, we intentionally train the brain to create a habit or reflex of finding stillness.
 The brain has the capacity to change in response to repeated experience.
 This ability is called neuroplasticity.
-The more we meditate, the more we are able to rewire the brain to make meditation easier.
+The more we meditate, the more we are able to strengthen circuits in the brain to make meditation easier.

 Meditation is always a practice, and never a perfection.
-For this reason, meditation is for everyone.
-The most difficult meditation is the first.
+For this reason, meditation is beneficial for everyone.
+The most daunting meditation is likely the first.
 The battle is getting your tush on the cush (meditation pillow.)
-Once you’ve meditated even one time, you’ve begun to train the brain.
+Once you’ve meditated even one time, you’ve begun the practice.
 You cannot fail at meditating.
 You can only fail to try.
 If you’re ready to start, try a meditation app like Insight Timer or Headspace or join me in this short video INTRO TO MEDITATION WITH BODY SCAN.